From day one, Files.com has always set itself apart by offering deeply powerful group management functionality.

 Okay, so you’ve set up your group for the secret special project, and you’re ready to add the four hundred and sixty-two group members who will hammer it out in only eight weeks, but, it’s vital that access ceases at project close.
 Will you remember to revoke their access? or remove the users at the right time?
 Not to worry.
 You can simply remove the group, or, if you won’t need the users to have any access beyond a certain date, you can define them with an expiration date.
 Simple.

-We provide Group Administrator capability on our Enterprise and Enterprise Premier plans, allowing you to delegate user creation to trusted group members that you select.
+We provide Group Administrator capability on our Power and Premier plans, allowing you to delegate user creation to trusted group members that you select.

 You’ve made it easy for them, because they can’t accidentally assign the wrong permissions (you’ve already assigned permissions at the group level), and group administrators don’t have any other administrative rights that could get them into trouble.
 So, you’ve just made it easier for yourself too.

 Now that your special project is all buttoned up and ready for launch, you want to share it with the world, but you don’t want to make user accounts for everybody, right?
 What do you do?